If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 Creo is open to disabled, deaf and neurodiverse founders, as well as entrepreneurs who are innovating around disability and neurodiversity.
 Applicants must have a startup or business idea that is ready to scale.

 According to the Equality Act 2010, disability is defined as a physical or mental impairment that has a substantial and long-term negative effect on your ability to perform normal daily activities.
-We include bipolar disorder within this remit.
 Neurodiversity refers to variations in the human brain and cognition, including conditions such as autism, ADHD, dyslexia, dyspraxia, Tourette’s syndrome, and complex tic disorders.

 Participants can expect to receive industry expert-led workshops and content, peer-to-peer support, and personalised coaching sessions.
 The programme aims to foster openness and intimacy, facilitating honest conversations about the realities and challenges of being a disabled or neurodiverse founder.

-No, it is free to take part in the Creo programme thanks to the generous support of our partners, Motability Operations and HSBC Innovation Banking.
+No, it is free to take part in the Creo programme thanks to the generous support of our partners, HSBC Innovation Banking and Motability Operations.

 Once applications are submitted, they will be reviewed by our panel of judges.
 Shortlisted candidates may be invited for an interview or further discussions to ensure the programme is a good fit for their needs and goals.